-Google Search Console is a free tool that allows you to see reports on how your site is being indexed and performing in Google Search properties.
+Google Search Console is a free tool that lets you see how your site performs in Google Search.
+It shows how your site is indexed and its performance in Google Search properties.
+You can submit your site to Google search console in 5 different ways.

-Sometimes, people get confused between Google search Console and Google Analytics.
+Some people get confused between Google Search Console and Google Analytics.

 Let me clarify here.

-Google search console is a kind of Free tool for webmasters which shows you how Google search engine sees your site and measures how it’s performing and finds technical issues.
+Google search console is a free tool for webmasters.
+It shows how Google sees your site and measures its performance.
+It also finds technical issues.

 GSC welcomes all kinds of websites.
-If you have a WordPress blog, a website for business or an ecommerce website all can get verified on Google search console.
+Whether you have a WordPress blog, a business website, or an ecommerce site, you can verify it on Google search console.

-Like most bloggers in the blogosphere, my primary focus is to get my blog indexed ASAP so I will get organic traffic.
+As a blogger, my main goal is to get my blog indexed quickly.
+This way, I can get organic traffic.

-Once my site is verified, I can see how my site is performing well on search results, what queries searchers use to visit my site and what kind of technical error’s occur on my site which I can resolve ASAP.
+Once my site is verified, I can see how it performs in search results.
+I can also see what queries searchers use to visit my site.
+Plus, I can find and fix technical errors quickly.

-From an SEO perspective, Google Search Console is an effective free tool that allows you to see immutable data on your site’s indexing, search ranking, impressions, keywords (queries), page-level performance, schema enhancements, and more.
+From an SEO perspective, Google Search Console is a great free tool.
+It shows immutable data on your site’s indexing, search ranking, and more.

-The first step is to verify your website property with Google Search Console so you can get accessing all of that valuable data later.
+Simply put, Google site verification proves you own your website.
+The first step is to verify your website property with Google Search Console.
+This way, you can access valuable data later.

-I’ll share with you 5 different authentic Google site verification methods in this blog post.
+The verification process is easy, and there are many ways to do it.
+I’ll share 5 authentic easy to do Google site verification methods in this blog post.

 Let’s get started!